Loose Cannons (1990 film)

 Loose Cannons is a 1990 American action comedy film written by Richard Matheson, Richard Christian Matheson and Bob Clark, who also directed the film.
-The film stars Gene Hackman as a hard-nosed cop who is teamed up with a detective with multiple-personality disorder, played by Dan Aykroyd, to uncover a long-lost Nazi sex tape, featuring Adolf Hitler, which would jeopardize the political future of the German chancellor-elect.
-The theme song features vocals by Katey Sagal and Aykroyd.
+The film stars Gene Hackman as hard-nosed cop Mac Stern who is teamed up with Ellis Fielding, a detective with multiple personality disorder, played by Dan Aykroyd, to uncover a long-lost Nazi sex tape, featuring Adolf Hitler, which would jeopardize the political future of the West German chancellor-elect Kurt Von Metz.
+The theme song "Loose Cannons" features vocals by Katey Sagal and Aykroyd.

 Upon release by Tri-Star Pictures on February 9, 1990, the film was a critical and financial bomb, bringing in only $5.5 million worldwide on a $15 million budget.

 Plot

-A film is found that features young German officer Kirk von Metz sleeping with Adolf Hitler.
-Years later, von Metz, running for chancellor of West Germany, arranges for anyone who has seen the film to be murdered.
+A film is found that features young German officer Kurt Von Metz helping Adolf Hitler commit suicide.
+Years later, Von Metz, running for chancellor of West Germany, arranges for anyone who has seen the film to be murdered.
 The killings take place in the Washington D.C. area, and Metropolitan Police officers MacArthur "Mac" Stern and Ellis Fielding are sent to investigate the crimes.

 Ellis suffers from a dissociative identity disorder stemming from a disastrous undercover drug sting, which is aggravated when he is confronted with violence.
-This results in several episodes where he blacks out and assumes the personalities of popular culture characters, including Popeye, Captain Kirk and the Road Runner.
+This results in several episodes where he blacks out and assumes the personalities of popular culture characters, including Popeye, Captain James T. Kirk and the Road Runner.

 Mac and Ellis attempt to track down the film through pornographer Harry "The Hippo" Gutterman, who informs them that to do so they need to get to New York City.
-They decide to take a train, but first must evade a team of FBI agents led by Bob Smiley, who must shield von Metz from embarrassment by intercepting the film before it goes public.
+They decide to take a train, but first must evade a team of FBI agents led by Bob Smiley, who must shield Von Metz from embarrassment by intercepting the film before it goes public.
 They all meet up at Washington's Union Station, where Mac and Ellis trick Smiley and his team into boarding the New York-bound train they originally intended to take, while they jump off and hop onto one on the opposite track bound for Cleveland instead.
-While on board that train, Mac notices another undercover team that has been trailing them, which is revealed to be led by Rebecca "Riva" Lowengrin, a Mossad agent assigned to the Embassy of Israel in Washington, D.C.
+While on board that train, Mac notices another undercover team that has been trailing them, which is revealed to be led by Rebecca "Riva" Lohengrin, a Mossad agent assigned to the Embassy of Israel in Washington, D.C.